-(A) a description of the Department's decision, including its rationale;

-(B) a description of the principal issues raised in the review;

-(C) a summary of the evidence on each issue; and

-(D) a statement whether the Department's decision is affirmed, modified, or reversed, and a rationale therefor that references the applicable standards in Rule 1014.
+- (A) a description of the Department's decision, including its rationale; - (B) a description of the principal issues raised in the review; - (C) a summary of the evidence on each issue; and - (D) a statement whether the Department's decision is affirmed, modified, or reversed, and a rationale therefor that references the applicable standards in Rule 1014.

-(3) Issuance of Decision After Expiration of Call for Review Periods become final.
+(3) Issuance of Decision After Expiration of Call for Review Periods

+The National Adjudicatory Council shall provide its proposed written decision to the NASD Board.
+The NASD Board may call the membership proceeding for review pursuant to Rule 1016.
+If the NASD Board does not call the membership proceeding for review, the proposed written decision of the National Adjudicatory Council shall become final.
 The National Adjudicatory Council shall serve the Applicant with a written notice specifying the date on which the call for review period expired and stating that the final written decision will be served within 15 days after such date.
 The National Adjudicatory Council shall serve its final written decision within 15 days after the date on which the call for review period expired.
 The decision shall constitute the final action of the Association for purposes of SEC Rule 19d-3, unless the National Adjudicatory Council remands the membership proceeding.